TRACMASS/Tracmass/docs/Modules.rst

 .. important::  If TRACMASS is run with the stream function flag this module also writes the resulting stream functions in the files: *_psixy.csv* for the barotropic case, *_psiyz.csv* for the meridional case, *_psiyr.csv* for the latitude-tracer case, and *_psirr.csv* for the tracer-tracer stream functions.
 Besides, the subroutine **read_rerun** will be used to read the trajectories that will be run and the flag corresponding to the kill zones.

+.. important:: If TRACMASS is run with tracer divergence computation, this module also writes the results in the file: *_div.csv*.

-This module contains ten subroutines:
+This module contains fifteen subroutines (three of which are private subroutines):

 .. f:autosubroutine:: open_outfiles